seanjungmsba/java-mod-7-assessment/README.md

 | POST /api/users/{id}/reading_lists          | Create a new reading list for the user with the given ID. |
 | GET /api/users/{id}/reading_lists/{list_id} | Gets the given user’s reading list with the ID list_id.   |

-Implement the endpoints pictured in the table:
+Implement the endpoints given in the table:

 - Add validations (models, controller, parameters).
 - Handle exceptions.